solita/solita.github.com/_posts/2012-11-15-formal-methods.md

 Your customer wants a solution to this problem.
 They have thousands of vehicles, pickup locations and warehouses.

 > A number of goods need to be moved from certain pickup locations to their delivery locations.
-The goal is to find the optimal routes for a fleet of vehicles to visit the pickup and drop-off locations.
+The goal is to find optimal routes for a fleet of vehicles to visit the pickup and drop-off locations.

 Is it immediately obvious to you how to approach this problem?
 Can you explain your approach to the customer who knows nothing about programming or NP?